ocean-tracking-network/glatos/ReadMe.md

 #### Data processing and summarization

-1. ['getMinLag'](https://gitlab.oceantrack.org/GreatLakes/glatos/blob/master/R/getMinLag.R) appends a 'min_lag' column to the detection data.
+1. [`getMinLag`](https://gitlab.oceantrack.org/GreatLakes/glatos/blob/master/R/getMinLag.R) appends a 'min_lag' column to the detection data.
 This is minimum of the time lag before and after the current row for the same transmitter and receiver.
 This function can be used in the falseDetectionFilter if it does not already have a min_lag column.

 2. [`falseDetectionFilter`](https://gitlab.oceantrack.org/GreatLakes/glatos/blob/master/R/falseDetectionFilter.r) identifies potential false detections in the GLATOS standard data export package using "short interval" criteria (GLATOS min_lag column or the column appended by the function 'getMinLag').

 3. [`detectionEventFilter`](https://gitlab.oceantrack.org/GreatLakes/glatos/blob/master/R/detectionEventFilter.r) distills detection data down to a much smaller number of discrete detection events, defined as a change in location (defined by user) or time gap that exceeds a threshold (defined by user).

-4. ['numIntervalTest'](https://gitlab.oceantrack.org/GreatLakes/glatos/blob/master/R/numDetectionsAndIntervalTest.R) filters data by teh number of detections and interval test (Steckenreuter et al., 2016).
+4. [`numIntervalTest`](https://gitlab.oceantrack.org/GreatLakes/glatos/blob/master/R/numDetectionsAndIntervalTest.R) filters data by the number of detections and interval test (Steckenreuter et al., 2016).

-5. ['distTest'](https://gitlab.oceantrack.org/GreatLakes/glatos/blob/master/R/distTestFunc.R) filters detection data by the distance test (Steckenreuter et al., 2016).
+5. [`distTest`](https://gitlab.oceantrack.org/GreatLakes/glatos/blob/master/R/distTestFunc.R) filters detection data by the distance test (Steckenreuter et al., 2016).

-6. ['velTest'](https://gitlab.oceantrack.org/GreatLakes/glatos/blob/master/R/velTestFunc.R) filters data by the velocity test (Steckenreuter et al., 2016).
+6. [`velTest`](https://gitlab.oceantrack.org/GreatLakes/glatos/blob/master/R/velTestFunc.R) filters data by the velocity test (Steckenreuter et al., 2016).

-7. ['efficiencyTest'](https://gitlab.oceantrack.org/GreatLakes/glatos/blob/master/R/efficiencyTestFunc.R) filters data by the number of detections and interval test, distance test, and velocity test (Steckenreuter et al., 2016).
+7. [`efficiencyTest`](https://gitlab.oceantrack.org/GreatLakes/glatos/blob/master/R/efficiencyTestFunc.R) filters data by the number of detections and interval test, distance test, and velocity test (Steckenreuter et al., 2016).
 It then uses the definition from Steckenreuter and colleagues (2016) to identify if a row is valid (1), questionable (2), or has missing information (3).

 #### Visualization and data exploration